 How to Make the Perfect Cup of Earl Grey Tea

-• For every 8oz of water add 1 tsp of Earl grey tea
+• For every 8oz of water add 1 teaspoon of Earl grey tea

 • Steep the tea COVERED for 3-5 minutes depending on your preferred strength.
 You want to steep the tea covered to keep the essential oil from evaporating out of the tea.

-• Strain the tea and add cream, your favorite milk, and add the sweetener of your choice like raw honey, maple syrup
+• Strain the tea and add cream, your favorite milk, and add the sweetener of your choice like raw honey, maple syrup, or organic sugar to taste.

 This is one of my favorite recipes, so I hope you enjoy this wonderful version of Earl Grey tea.